- Patients

 Colon cancer

-Cancer that starts in the large bowel (the colon) is called colon cancer.
+Cancer that starts in the large bowel (the colon) is colon cancer.
 It can start from tiny bumps called colon polyps that grow inside the lining of your colon.
 They’re normally harmless but sometimes they can develop into cancerous tumours.
 If undetected, tumours can spread to other parts of your body.

 Rectal cancer